nas-git-nas/LearningStableDynamicModels/README.md

 * Professor: Colin Jones

 ## System requirements
-The code is run with Python 3.10.9 and all library requirements are found in _requirements_.
+The code is run with Python 3.10.9 and all library requirements are found in the file _requirements_.

 ## Data
 The data is contained in the _experiment_ folder.
 Only the csv files are included due to the large size of the ROS files (deb3 and mcap files):